pcmacdon/jsish/md/Builtins.md

 Builtins
 ====
 <div id="sectmenu"></div>
-This page provides information and examples for built-in commands.

-**Note**: clicking on each section header goes to the auto-generated Reference.
+Builtins expands on the [generated reference](./Reference.md), which each section header points to.

 [Channel](Reference.md#Channel)
 ----